Commission on Presbytery Life

 Our vision is to encourage and enhance our common life as the Body of Christ.

-The Commission on Presbytery Life:
+The Committee on Presbytery Life:

--Presbyterian Clearwater Forest
+- Presbyterian Clearwater Forest

--Lakeshore Center at Okoboji
+- Lakeshore Center at Okoboji

 Commission on Presbytery Operations